ericchi00/ericchi00/README.md

 3/15: 48% Complete with Javascript.
 Starting Project Weather App

 3/20: 54% Complete with Javascript.
 Finished weather app, it was pretty fun to make.
 Also finished project testing practice.
 Caesar Cipher was a bit hard

+4/1: Took a one week break.
+56% complete.
+Working on Battleship project.
+Learning how to do testing to ensure functions work as expected